 cd llvm/tools/lldb/tools/lldb-mi patch -i /path/to/patch.patch

 Right now, only the patch for Bug 28026 is mandatory for stable reason, but there are patches fixing other minor problems available, too, please refer to Current Status of LLDB Plugin for KDevelop for a complete list.

 While the LLDB plugin has been merged into the master branch in KDevelop repository, it is not included in any release yet, so you need to build KDevelop from source.
-You can find step-by-step guides on the community wiki and Kevin’s blog.
+You can find step-by-step guides on the community wiki.
 Also, if you don’t want to use

 kdesrc-build, be sure to refer to my post for how to avoid messing up with system installed KDevelop.